eBay/bascomtask/README.md

 thread caller.

 ## More on Activation
-In BascomTask, task methods are not executed until activated, which occurs once, the first time any one of the following actions occurs on the CompletableFuture returned from a task method:
+In BascomTask, task methods are not executed until activated.
+Activation occurs the first time any one of the following actions occurs on the CompletableFuture returned from a task method:
 <ol type="a">
-<li>Accessing its value through get(), getNow(), or join()
+<li>Accessing its value through _get()_, _getNow()_, or _join()_
-<li>Passing it to one of several variations of execute() defined on Orchestrator
+<li>Passing it to one of several variations of _activate()_ defined on Orchestrator
 <li>Being passed as input to another task method that is activated
-<li>The task wrapper is marked with activate() (see below)
+<li>Invoking _activate()_ on the TaskWrapper (see below)
 </ol>

-The options in (a) are simply convenience operations that call execute() internally.
-These save you from having to always invoke execute() prior (for example) to get().
-This makes intuitive sense and prevents errors, since there is never any point to attempting to get() a value from a task method that has not been activated and will not therefore execute, leaving the get() call to block indefinitely.
+The options in (a) are simply convenience operations that call activate() internally.
+These save you from having to always invoke _activate()_ prior (for example) to _get()_.
+This makes intuitive sense and prevents errors, since there is never any point to attempting to _get()_ a value from a task method that has not been activated and will not therefore execute, leaving the _get()_ call to block indefinitely.

 Convenience aside, (b) provides the most general and flexible form of activating task methods, notably allowing for multiple activations at the same time.
 If, for example, you otherwise simply call _f1.get()_ followed by a call to _f2.get()_, _f2_ won't be activated until _f1_ completes.
-While there is no functional impact to doing that, it might not be as efficient as activating them both at the same time with a single call to  _execute(f1,f2)_.
+While there is no functional impact to doing that, it might not be as efficient as activating them both at the same time with a single call to  _activate(f1,f2)_.

-There is additional functionality available with execute methods.
-There are four types, each with optional timeout arguments and varargs and list variations:
+There is additional functionality available with the Orchestrator _activate_ methods.
+They fall in four categories, each with optional timeout arguments and varargs and list variations:
-* _execute_ activates multiple values at once, without (necessarily) waiting</li>
+* _activate_ activates multiple values at once, without (necessarily) waiting</li>
-* _executeAndWait_ activates multiple values at once and does not return until all are complete</li>
+* _activateAndWait_ activates multiple values at once and does not return until all are complete</li>
-* _executeFuture_ activates multiple values at once and returns a CompletableFuture that asynchronously completes when all of its inputs complete
+* _activateFuture_ activates multiple values at once and returns a CompletableFuture that asynchronously completes when all of its inputs complete
-* _executeAsReady_ activates multiple values at once and returns results independently and incrementally as soon as they complete
+* _activateAsReady_ activates multiple values at once and returns results independently and incrementally as soon as they complete

-> There is no harm in calling _execute()_ multiple times with the same or different arguments, nor for calling both
+> There is no harm in calling _activate()_ multiple times with the same or different arguments, nor for calling both
-> execute and get for a given CompletableFuture.
+> _activate_ and _get_ for a given CompletableFuture.
 The execution graph can also be freely extended at any time, even
 > in a nested task, in a thread-safe manner with any of these calls.

 ### Comparing BascomTask Futures with Standard CompletableFutures
-The BascomTask model of activation has implications as compared with using CompletableFutures alone.
+Using the BascomTask model of activation has implications as compared with using CompletableFutures alone.
 For example, consider some _ConcatTask_ class with a string _concat_ method (not otherwise shown).
 Using only CompletableFutures, the _concat_ method below will be called and _cfw_ --regardless of whether it is accessed or not-- will be completed with a value of "hello world":